 The last few weeks adjusting to our new political climate has been quite the rollercoaster to say the least.
-My appetite for posting pretty pictures of high-end, hand-woven Moroccan rugs and picturesque Middle Atlas landscapes has waned every time there has been a new Executive Order targeting folks of marginalized identities in the US and beyond.
+My appetite for posting pretty photos of high-end, hand-woven Moroccan rugs and picturesque Middle Atlas landscapes has waned every time there has been a new Executive Order targeting folks of marginalized identities in the US and beyond.

 At the same time I remember that I first started Kantara after living and working in Morocco in 2006.
-More than just slinging rugs, I wanted to use Kantara as a platform to share stories of the women weavers, of how they live their lives, and of the role religion, tradition, food, and artistry play in their daily lives.
+More than just selling rugs, I wanted to use Kantara as a platform to share stories of the women weavers, of how they live their lives, and of the role religion, tradition, food, and artistry play in their daily lives.

 Now when I go to Morocco, I rent a tiny car and travel from village to village over some of the country's more remote terrain.
 I take back roads, dirt roads, non-roads.
-I've picked up hitchhikers, gotten pulled over by cops dozens upon dozens of times, and had my car break down.
+I've picked up hitchhikers, gotten pulled over by cops dozens upon dozens of times, and had my car break down several times.
 There have been many times when I've gotten lost and asked directions only for the person directing me to jump in my car and take us both to my desired location.

 Over the years, I've crisscrossed Morocco many times, traveling as a single woman, no hijab, and usually alone.
 I've never had any issues.